 The Analysis and Reporting Branch identifies disease occurrences, clusters of diseases, and potential foodborne and waterborne outbreaks.
 Staff analyze disease data reported from across the state, report diseases to Centers for Disease Control and Prevention (CDC), and monitor disease trends.
 Influenza surveillance is a significant function and involves facilitating viral identification of specimens provided by sentinel providers, monitoring provider reported influenza like illnesses, reviewing school absenteeism data, and responds to data requests.

-The Infection Prevention and Healthcare-Associated Infections (HAI) Branch's primary mission is to establish and maintain a uniform method of HAI data collection, reporting, and evaluation of HAI by healthcare facilities.
+The Healthcare-Associated Infections Reporting and Surveillance (HAI) Branch establishes and maintains a uniform method of HAI data collection, reporting, and evaluation of HAI by healthcare facilities.
 The Mike Denton Act designates ADPH to collect, compile, analyze, and report HAI data collected from Alabama Healthcare facilities.
 The collection of HAI data by designated healthcare facilities in Alabama will provide greater awareness of HAIs in the state as compared to the nation, allow for earlier identification HAI trends, and promote adherence to strategies known to prevention HAIs.
 This branch also provides infection control and infectious disease consultation and training to ADPH, the medical community, and the general public.

-The Surveillance Branch provides support, education and direction to the area surveillance field staff, the health care sector, and the general public regarding communicable diseases and other areas of public health importance.
-The Surveillance Branch conducts surveillance for all notifiable diseases and health conditions designated as potential threats to the health and welfare of its citizens by the State Board of Health, including cases related to nuclear, biological, or chemical terrorist activity.
+The Surveillance Branch supports, educates, and directs the area Field Surveillance Staff, healthcare sector, and general public regarding communicable diseases and other areas of public health importance.
+The Surveillance Branch conducts surveillance for most notifiable diseases and health conditions designated as potential threats to the health and welfare of its citizens by the State Board of Health, including cases related to nuclear, biological, or chemical terrorist activity.

-The Toxicology Branch primary task is to conduct and coordinate activities in and around hazardous waste sites.
+The Toxicology Branch conducts and coordinates activities in and around hazardous waste sites.
 Its main objectives are to identify pathways of exposure to hazardous substances and potentially hazardous industrial releases, and coordinate public health interventions to reduce exposures to those hazardous substances.

-The Zoonoses Branch is charged with monitoring, controlling, and preventing diseases transmitted from animals to humans such as Rabies, Eastern Equine Encephalitis, and West Nile.
-This involves many activities related to providing training and consultation to professionals (such as veterinarians) and the general public, and monitoring of data on diseases in animals that might affect humans (such as rabies in pets and wild animals).
+The Zoonoses Branch monitors, controls, and prevents disease transmitted from animals to humans such as Rabies, Eastern Equine Encephalitis, and West Nile.
+This involves many activities related to providing training and consultation to professionals (such as veterinarians) and general public, and monitors data on diseases in animals that might affect humans (such as rabies in pets and wild animals).